vplesko/OrbLang/docs/pages/advanced_concepts_type_and_value_inspection.md

 ## `sizeOf`

-The `sizeOf` special form returns the memory size in bytes of a compiled type.
-It can only be used on types which can be compiled.
+The `sizeOf` special form returns the memory size in bytes of a type.
+It can only be used on types that can be compiled.
 Note that the result depends on the machine architecture for which the program is being compiled.

 ```
-    sizeOf ((i32 c8) 4); # likely to be 32 on your machine
+    sizeOf ((i32 c8) 4); # 32 on most modern machines
 ```

 ## `??`